conan-io/conan-io.github.io/_posts/2025-04-22-Conan-Github-Action.markdown

   uses: conan-io/setup-conan@v1
 ```

-The the full workflow file will look like this:
+The full workflow file will look like this:

 ```yaml
 # .github/workflows/nightly-conan-audit-scan.yml